u-eff-gee/utr/README.md

 ### 1.3 Create a DetectorConstruction

- 1. Create a directory in `DetectorConstruction`.
+ 1. Create a new campaign in `DetectorConstruction/` and/or a new directory in `DetectorConstruction/Campaign_YEAR`.
- 2. Implement a geometry in a `DetectorConstruction.hh` and `DetectorConstruction.cc` file in this directory.
+ 2. Implement a geometry in a `DetectorConstruction.hh` and `DetectorConstruction.cc` file in this directory and maybe some auxiliary files following the conventions (see section [2.1 Geometry](#geometry)).
  3. Configure `utr` to use the new geometry using the cmake build option (see sections [2.1 Geometry](#geometry) or [3 Installation](#installation))

 ### 1.4 Define sensitive volumes